-Accompanied by the Berlin Philharmonic Orchestra, Maria João Pires performs Wolfgang Amadeus Mozart’s Piano Concerto No. 20 in D minor, K. 466.
-Conductor: Pierre Boulez.
-Recorded on May 1, 2003 at the Jerónimos Monastery in Lisbon, Portugal.
-A great version of the famous piece, enjoy.
+Accompanied by the Swedish Radio Symphony Orchestra, Maria João Pires performs Wolfgang Amadeus Mozart’s Piano Concerto No. 20 in D minor, K. 466.
+Conductor: Daniel Harding.

 - Romanza (in B-flat major) The second movement is a strophic romanza whose customary tranquility at first seems reinforced by its B-flat major key and the support that piano and orchestra provide each other by passing around and even completing each other’s phrases, but then is torn by a strong central agitated section in g-minor.